 Derek is involved in various charity work throughout Swanage and across Dorset, and still finds time to look after his sheep.

 Mark Chadderton – Funeral Operative

 Mark joined us in 2013 from the civil service.
-Mark lives in Swanage with his wife Ginny and two young children.
-In his spare time Mark enjoys reading, collecting vinyl records and books, is the webmaster and editor of an extensive music internet archive, writes album reviews for monthly music magazine and is a co-partner of an independent record label, releasing records both commercially and for charity, for which over £6,000 has been donated to various causes since 2010.
+Mark lives in Worth Matravers, near Swanage with his wife Ginny and two young children.
+In his spare time Mark enjoys reading, collecting vinyl records and books, is the webmaster and editor of an extensive music internet archive, writes articles and reviews for a monthly music magazine and has also penned ‘liner notes’ for numerous CD and vinyl releases.
+He is also a co-partner of an independent record label, releasing records both commercially and for charity, for which over £10,000 has been donated to various causes – such as the RNLI – since 2010.

 As members of the National Association of Funeral Directors, James Smith Funeral Directors are bound by their Code of Practice.

 Simply search the diary by surname to find details of the funeral you wish to attend.
 You'll be able to leave a message in the book of condolence, as well as find information about flower and donation wishes.